-Robot-camera calibration is the process where the camera and the robot learn their relative position with respect to each other.
-If done correctly, the camera can guide the robot to correct positions in the work cell.
+Robot-camera calibration is the process where the camera and the robot learn their relative position with respect to each other, which allows the camera to guide the robot to correct positions in the work cell.

 Calibration can be performed once the camera and robot have been mounted in the work cell, and needs to be redone if the camera moved relative to the robot base (fixed camera) or flange (robot mounted camera).

 You can learn about the main ideas behind robot-camera calibration by watching this video tutorial.

 Pickit ships with a calibration plate that has special markers printed on it (below left).
 During robot-camera calibration, the robot shows this plate to Pickit from different viewpoints, and Pickit learns the relative position between camera and robot:

 For a fixed camera mount (below center), the plate is attached to the robot end-effector, and Pickit learns the location between the camera and the robot base.

 For a robot-mounted camera (below right), the plate is located at a fixed position in the work cell, and Pickit learns the location between the camera and the robot flange.

 The most accurate results are obtained when the calibration plate is detected from multiple viewpoints, using multi poses calibration.